TadiT7/treble_experimentations_wiki/Asus-ZenFone-Max-Pro-M1.md

 ## Tested By:
-* Sudeep Duhoon- Asus Max Pro on rr by phhusson and aex by AryanPatidar- 2018-05-26
+* Sudeep Duhoon- Asus Max Pro on official AEX - on 2018-06-01

 Template created by @zguithues